PatrickCleary/cs326-final-phi/docs/ideas.md

 1. A form for people to submit their data, as described above.
 2. A map with a visualization of most concentrated areas
 3. A graph maker which can create graphs using the data, and allow people to select which attributes they want to focus on when creating graphs.

+### Data Interactions:
+- Login form with username email and password.
+- Submission for symptom tracker including location, age, symptoms, dates, etc.
+- Create and download charts and maps.